Dave Butler (basketball, born 1964/1965)

+Butler played college basketball for the California Golden Bears, twice leading them to the National Invitation Tournament (NIT) after a 25-year postseason absence for the program.
+In his first season, he was honored as freshman player of the year in the Pac-10 Conference (now Pac-12).
+He played professionally in Turkey and Japan.

 Basketball

-High School and College
+Amateur

 Butler played basketball at Rolling Hills High School in Rolling Hills Estates in Los Angeles County, California.
 His father and brother were alumni of Loyola Marymount University, who recruited Butler to play college basketball.
 However, Butler chose to play for the California Golden Bears.